metagenlab/zDB/README.md

 You can also install zdb directly from the github repository.
 This is particularly useful if you want to make modifications or if you want to have a direct access to Nextflow config file for a better control of the execution.

-Check out the project or download and unpack a release, then edit this line of the bin/zdb bash script:
+Check out the project (`git clone git@github.com:metagenlab/zDB.git`) or download and unpack a release, then edit this line of the bin/zdb bash script:
 ```
 NEXTFLOW_DIR="${CONDA}/share/zdb-${VERSION}/"
 ```